NuGet/docs.microsoft.com-nuget/docs/concepts/Auditing-Packages.md

 > NuGet.org's V3 URL is one such example (https://api.nuget.org/v3/index.json), but note that NuGet.org's V2 endpoint does not.

 1. On the command line, navigate to your project or solution directory.
-1. Ensure your project or solution contains a `.csproj` file.
-1. Type `dotnet restore` or `restore` using your preferred tooling (i.e. MSBuild, NuGet.exe, etc).
+1. Run `restore` using your preferred tooling (i.e. dotnet, MSBuild, NuGet.exe, VisualStudio etc).
-1. Review the audit report and address the known security vulnerabilities.
+1. Review the warnings and address the known security vulnerabilities.

-> [!NOTE]
-> At this time, NuGet does not audit `packages.config` projects.

-## Reviewing and acting on the security audit report

-Running `dotnet restore` will produce a report of security vulnerabilities with the affected package name, the severity of the vulnerability, and a link to the advisory for more details.

 ### Security vulnerabilities found with updates